 The landing gear is supplied by Heroux Inc. of Quebec, Canada.
 The nose gear which is a derivative of the F-5 design is height adjustable to suit the runway characteristics.
 The landing gear automatically retracts at an altitude of 4,000ft.

 Global Hawk is equipped with an AE 3007H turbofan engine supplied by Rolls-Royce North America.
 The engine is mounted on the top surface of the rear fuselage section with the engine exhaust between the V-shaped tail wings.
-Smiths Aerospace is providing a new electric generator system to more than double electrical power.
+Smiths Aerospace provided a new electric generator system to more than double electrical power.

 Mission planning for the Global Hawk was developed by GDE Systems Inc (now BAE Systems, Electronics & Integrated Solutions).
 The Raytheon Intelligence & Information Systems mission control ground station includes a shelter measuring 8ft×8ft×24ft housing the communications, command and control, mission planning and image processing computers with four workstations for the mission control staff and officers.
 The mission control centre has data up- and down-links to the Global Hawk vehicle directly and via the Ku satellite and the UHF satellite systems.